-I’m thrilled to share the book cover reveal of my upcoming memoir, Bloodlines: A Memoir of Self-harm and Healing Generational Trauma.
+I’m thrilled to share the book cover reveal of my upcoming memoir, Bloodlines: A Memoir of Harm and Healing.
 The book was a labor of love by me and my family.
 I absolutely love this cover design by She Writes Press Creative Director, Julie Metz.
 I hope you find it compelling, too.

 How it began

 Silly, silly me.
 That was my first thought when I decided to write this book.
 I’d always loved to read, all the way back to when I piled my Nancy Drews on the floor next to a bunch of pillows and a blanket and settled in for the afternoon.
 My adult self figured I just had to sit down and type up my story.
 Ha!
 By next May, when my book is published by She Writes Press, eleven years will have passed since I had that first silly thought.
 It’s been quite a ride.

 In 2019, I got serious about finishing a full first draft of a manuscript I’d started in 2013.
 I’d written hundreds of pages of material.
 Many of the scenes and stories had been rewritten and rewritten again and again for various reasons, but I’d never completed a “real” draft, one with a beginning, middle, and end.

 I signed up for the online class, Write Your Memoir in Six Months, taught by Brooke Warner and Linda Joy Myers.
 Linda Joy was my assigned mentor and we worked together through 2 rounds of the class.
 After a year of dedicated teamwork (and the beginning of the pandemic lockdown), I was ready to reach the finish line.
 We started at the beginning and every 2 weeks I submitted pages.
 Linda Joy’s compassionate editing looked on the page like a covey of quail with red feet had flitted all over it, but she never gave up on me.
 And I stopped giving up on myself.